kaylumah/hosting/_site/_posts/2025-08-09-automating-user-secrets.md

 ## Simple Variant

-The most similar variant is demonstrated by this PowerShell script.
+The most simple variant is demonstrated by this PowerShell script.
 Please note, in real-world scenario we would parameterize the script to allow entry of the secrets.
 For simplicity we use random GUIDs here.